nielsenjared/nielsenjared.github.io/content/blog/algorithm-binary-search/index.md

     RETURN FALSE
 ```

-This is still a guessing game, but TODO
+This is still a guessing game, but now it's binary!

-But!
 What did we do when we wrote those two conditionals?
 We cut the problem in half: `[1]` and `[2]`.

-TODO

 Let's add one more: `[1, 2, 4]`.
 Now what?
 We _could_ write conditionals for every index, but will it scale?